Kubagus/frontend-store-nextjs/README.md

   });
 ```

-The `whitelist` configuration ensures that only the cart state is persisted to `localStorage`, while filter state is reset on each page load.
-The `ignoredActions` configuration prevents Redux from logging warnings about non-serializable values in persist-related actions.

-The `makeStore` function is exported as a factory function rather than a singleton.
-This allows the `ReduxProvider` to create the store instance using `useRef`, ensuring proper initialization within the React component lifecycle.

 #### Solution 4: Safe localStorage Access Pattern

 When components need to access `localStorage` directly, a mounted state pattern is used to ensure the component only renders client-side content after mounting: